Traveling across the country in your very own RV should be a magical experience, but sometimes life on the open road presents challenges.

 Read more to learn exactly what RV extended warranties are and why they’re worth it for many RVers.

 Though RV extended warranties might sound a little bit like RV insurance, they’re actually quite different.
-You’re almost always legally required to have some level of RV insurance, but RV extended warranties are totally optional, meaning the decision is completely up to you.
+You’re almost always legally required to have some level of RV insurance, but RV extended warranties are totally optional, meaning the decision is entirely up to you.

 Rather than protect you from the financial burden of an accident like insurance does, RV extended warranties are policies that cover the failure of the components inside your RV, including the motor (if you have a motorhome) and the appliances you probably use every day.

-Looking for the right RV insurance too?
+Looking for the right RV insurance, too?
 Learn more about the different policies available to RVers and which one may be best for you and your rig.

-It’s essential to know the difference between them before you purchase a policy, as the two policies differ in their level of coverage.
+There are two different types of RV extended warranties: exclusionary and inclusionary.
+It’s essential to know the difference between them before you purchase a policy, as the two differ in coverage levels.

 The best option for your RV depends on how much you’re willing to pay and what you’re looking to get covered.